MikeC-A6/cross-benefits-documentation/product/4_10_product_sync.md

     -   Could serve as a reference implementation for the platform team, potentially speeding up resolution.
     -   *Might* be a candidate for the platform team to accept to merge in as the new component.
     -   Allows the team to build experience delivering an end-to-end solution.

+    Amy notes: Sync up with Jane Cho from BMTII in order to see what the status of the component migration is.

 ---